dwdas9/home/articles/MicrosoftFabric/ETL-Pyspark-Notebook-Lakehouse.md

   - a Spark notebook

   **Answer**: For a one-time copy of small local files into a lakehouse, using Lakehouse explorer and a local file upload is recommended.

+**Scenario 3:**
+You need to ensure that the pipeline activity supports parameterization.
+Which two activities support parameterization in the data pipeline UI?
+  - Dataflow Gen2
+  - KQL activity
+  - notebooks
+  - SQL stored procedures
+  - user-defined functions

+  **Answer**: Only notebooks and SQL stored procedures provide a possibility to define parameters in the data pipeline UI.
+Dataflow Gen2 and KQL activity only require connection details, but no parameters can be supplied.
+User-defined functions cannot be added as an activity to a pipeline..

 ## The entire project in just 8 pyspark lines